keithpitt/vendor/Readme.markdown

 $ vendor library publish
 ```

+## Why not CocoaPods?

+During the early days of Vendor development, another dependency/package
+manager called [CocoaPods](https://github.com/alloy/cocoapods) came on the seen.
+I had a look into the
+project, but *I* like my all the source files in my project to be in
+one place.
+I didn't like the idea of compiling all my dependencies into
+a static lib.
+I also don't like the approach of *requiring* all libs to
+be commited to the main repo.
+I think it puts alot of pressure on the
+maintainer to make sure that he reviews all the libs and that they're
+not doing anything smelly.

+In saying that, trying to solve the problem of iOS dependency
+management, is tough, and a big shout out to anyone that tries to solve
+the problem.
+I should also mention another library that I admire that is
+also trying to solve this problem: [Kit](https://github.com/nkpart/kit)

+I wrote Vendor the way I think dependency management should be handled,
+and in a way that I like.
+Vendor can work with any lib, even if it
+doesn't have a compiled vendorspec - which I think is one of the
+strengths of Vendor.

+I also like the idea of a central site where people can upload their own
+libraries - just like Rubygems.
+There isn't really much of an ecosystem
+around iOS development, just lots of isolated Github repos.
+I hope
+Vendor can fix this.

 ## History

 Vendor was inspired by a blog post entitled [Vendor – Bringing Bundler to iOS](http://engineering.gomiso.com/2011/08/08/vendor-the-best-way-to-manage-ios-libraries/).
 I had started working on Vendor after they started doing it themselves.
 Their repo can be found here [https://github.com/bazaarlabs/vendor](https://github.com/bazaarlabs/vendor).
 I took many of the ideas (and parts of this Readme) from their code.